- Altar Bread

 The Abbey Retreat House is a ministry of the Benedictine nuns of the Abbey of St. Walburga.
 Our aim is to provide a quiet place where individuals or groups may spend time in prayer and reflection for one or more days.

 For individuals, we offer non-structured, undirected retreats.
 For groups, we offer space for lectures, conferences and group prayer.
-Groups may bring their own leader or request that one of the nuns lead the retreat.

 Our buildings provide a small library of books, videos and sound recordings.
 The Abbey Gift Shop carries a selection as well.